 What is a cloud phone?

-cloud-based phone system, or cloud phone, is a phone service that allows you to make calls over the internet rather than over a traditional analog phone that uses copper wires or optical fibers to make a connection.
+A cloud-based phone system, or cloud phone, is a phone service that allows you to make calls over the internet rather than over a traditional analog phone that uses copper wires or optical fibers to make a connection.
 Cloud phones are hosted in one or more offsite secure data centers.

 These phone systems can be used with a variety of devices, including traditional phones with adapters, smartphone apps, computer software or VoIP-enabled phones.
 Rather than maintaining software via a server such as a private branch exchange (PBX) on the premises, all information and data are stored in the cloud.
 This helps you save on costly maintenance and updates since everything can be easily updated in the cloud.
-[Read related article: Should Your Business Switch to Cloud PBX?
+[Read related article: Should Your Business Switch to Cloud PBX?]

 Editor's note: Looking for the right business phone system for your company?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.